fengyao1932-hue/fengyao1932-hue.github.io/README.md

 # fengyao1932-hue Portfolio

-A simple GitHub Pages portfolio for an engineer profile, featuring the project **CUSTOMER BEHAVIOR ANALYSIS**.
+A simple GitHub Pages portfolio for an engineer profile, featuring:

+- **CUSTOMER BEHAVIOR ANALYSIS**
+- **POWER ELECTRONICS MACHINES AND DRIVE TECHNOLOGIES DESIGN**

 ## How to publish on GitHub Pages